saivineethsannithi/saivineethsannithi.github.io/README.md

 ---

-## 📸 All Screenshots
-(Ensure these are added to your GitHub repo)

-- `install java.png`
-- `updating elastic gpg,repository adn install elasticsearch logstach and kibana.png`
-- `token enrollment in kibana.png`
-- `logining into elk.png`
-- `settings up kibana.png`
-- `creaated filebeat and enable logstach,elasticsearch and kibana.png`
-- `configure filebeat.png`
-- `adding systems.png`
-- `checking thefilebeat is active.png`
-- `stimulating the logs.png`

----

 ## 📬 Contact

-Feel free to reach out to me on [Your LinkedIn/GitHub Email].
+Feel free to reach out to me on [https://www.linkedin.com/in/saivineeth-sannithi-123278187/vineethsannithi1998@gmail.com].